seadowg/cv/cv.md

 *October 2012 - Present*

-* Building products and solutions for clients across mobile, web and cloud spaces as an engineer.
+* Building products and solutions for clients across native mobile and web as an engineer.
 * Mentoring and helping build other engineer's careers within the company.
 * Contributing to the overall direction and management of the consulting practice.
 * Leading technical teams while engaging with clients.
-* Teaching and consulting with technical, product and corporate members of client organisations on core development and agile practices such as pair programming, test driven development, agile product management, lean startup and many others.
+* Teaching and consulting with technical, product and executive members of client organisations on core development and agile practices such as pair programming, test driven development, agile product management, lean startup and many others.